German Historical Institute Paris: Organization and research projects

-At the GHIP, approximately forty staff members work in research and research services (library, editorial staff, event management, public relations).
+At the GHIP, approximately forty staff members work in research and research services (library, editorial staff, event management, public relations, administration).
 An academic advisory board composed of nine German and French university professors of all historical periods supports and advises the work of the GHIP.
+The current chairwoman of the advisory board is Claudine Moulin, a German scholar at Trier university.
+The vice-chairwoman is Gabriele Metzler, a historian at Humboldt University.

 The research projects are divided into five departments: Middle Ages, Early Modern History, Contemporary History, Digital Humanities and Africa.

 Library

 The library of the GHIP is accessible for all scholars free of cost after the issuing of a library card.
 Forty-six reading stations and four catalogue terminals with Internet access are available in the reading room.
-The collections are indexed in a library catalogue.
-The institute's library is a reference library; it does not lend out items.
+The institute's library is a reference library; therefore, no items can be borrowed from the library's holdings.
 The library is connected to the German interlibrary loan.
 At present, it holds a total of approximately 120,000 media items and 350 continuously maintained periodicals.
 Besides its extensive collection on German and French history, the library has extensive special material on the relations between Germany and France as well as numerous items on western European history and German national history.
 A significant focus of the periodical collection is set on German regional journals.
 The library blogs Franco-Fil and Germano-Fil for information resources in France and Germany as well as regularly occurring seminars on information competence provide a useful research support for scholars.